-Either way, workers who became ill or injured while on the job may be able to recover money to cover your
+Either way, if you became ill or injured while on the job, you may be able to recover money to cover your

-- 3. Disqualifiers for workers’ comp
+- 3. When am I ineligible for workers’ comp?

-- 8. How employers fight job injury claims
+- 8. How do employers fight back?

 Workers’ Comp Claims